THE CONFERENCE

 Then she opened the envelope as if she had broken the seal herself.

-Right there I learned something important.
+Right there, I learned something important.

 The last thing I ever wanted to do…

-was disappoint my mother.
+Was disappoint my mother.

 Years later, holding that report card again, something finally became clear.